GauSyu/thesisucsc/README.md

   - For line spacing: use package `setspace`
   - For footnote: use package `footmisc`
 - Modify section headings: `preamble/section`
+- Here is bib settings: `preambles/bib`
+- Math settings (such as `tikz`): `preambles/math`
+- Title page is defined in `precontents/titlepage`
+- Other front page is defined in `precontents/front`
+- Others:
+    - `preambles/basic`: something usually loaded first
+    - `preambles/bugfix`: used to put codes related to bug fix
+    - `preambles/lmacros`: for lower(=non-user) level codes

 ### Some remark
 The template minimized the number of packages to avoid conflicts.
 Some possible conflicts: